 The Philippines is an excellent example of how digital governance can be successful in an emerging economy.
-The UN E-Government Development Index ranked the Philippines among one of the 73 nations with high digital government implementation in 2022, putting the country’s digitization efforts further ahead than most other developing countries.
+The UN E-Government Development Index ranked the Philippines among one of the 73 nations with high digital government implementation in 2022, putting the country’s digitisation efforts further ahead than most other developing countries.
 Digitisation remains a key element of the Philippine government’s transformation agenda for 2023, building off past successes to aim for better consumer protection, digital adoption, and financial inclusion for citizens.

 Proto’s deployments with operators and regulators in the Philippines align with digitisation efforts that have laid the groundwork for future plans in the Philippine government’s Development Plan 2023.
 Proto's solution can also improve policymaking by giving governments the ability to collect and analyse data from historical chat records saved in one place.

 The Philippine government’s development plan aims to improve and streamline government services for businesses and citizens across the country.
 Proto’s deployments with regulators such as the Department of Trade and Industry and operators such as GoodPay are helping achieve government objectives aiming to reduce barriers to government services and increase financial inclusion.